Azure/Hangman/README.md

    1. Copy the value in the "GIT URL" field on the Properties pane and store it locally; you will use this value shortly.

 Once the web app is configured, complete the steps below to configure git locally:
+1. (Optional) If you trained your own NN using the Jupyter notebook in this repo and would like to use it on the website, copy your `hangman_model.dnn` file to the folder `<repo-filepath>\webapp\models` to overwrite our example model.
 1. Open a command prompt (e.g. by clicking the Windows icon and typing "cmd").
 1. Navigate to the `webapp` folder in your local copy of the git repository:
    ```cd <repo-filepath>\webapp```